NavigationContentFooter

 To perform backups without manual authentication, generate an SSH key that will be used for authentication:

-In order to perform backups without user intervention, we need to set up and copy SSH keys for passwordless authentication.
+To perform backups without user intervention, we need to set up and copy SSH keys for passwordless authentication.
 Barman makes use of this method to copy data through rsync.

-1. Connect to the server pgsql-backup, switch to user barman and generate the keys
+1. Connect to the server pgsql-backup, switch to user barman, and generate the keys

 ssh-keygen -t rsa